 Jiaoxi Deyang Temple Introduction

-The main deity worshipped at Deyang Temple is Zhongtan Yuanshuai, commonly referred to as "Taiziye," "Luoche Taizi," or "Nezha Taizi" in folk traditions.
-The temple's history can be traced back to the twelfth year of the Jiaqing period of the Qing Dynasty (1807 AD), making it over two hundred years old.
-In the temple, Li Nezha is enshrined as Zhongtan Yuanshuai, serving as the chief guardian deity of the temple.
-Li Nezha is depicted as a young boy, holding a golden roll in his left hand and a golden spear in his right hand, standing on the fire and wind wheels, symbolizing his awe-inspiring power.
-According to legends, Nezha moves swiftly on the wind and fire wheels, which is why many professional drivers, such as truck drivers, taxi drivers, and tour bus drivers, often regard him as their guardian deity, placing a small statue of Nezha in their vehicles to pray for safe and smooth driving.
-The Double Ninth Festival is the birthday of the Third Prince Nezha, and it is customary for local people to visit Deyang Temple to pay their respects to the prince before this festival, creating a lively atmosphere.
-The temple occasionally organizes temple fairs, and visitors who wish to pray for safe driving can come with sincerity to pay homage to the Third Prince and celebrate!
+Deyang Temple is dedicated to the deity Zhongtan Yuanshuai, commonly referred to as "Prince," "Luoche Prince," or "Nezha Prince."
+The temple's history can be traced back to the twelfth year of the Jiaqing era during the Qing Dynasty (1807), giving it a history of over two hundred years.
+The temple enshrines Li Nezha as the Zhongtan Yuanshuai, who serves as the main guardian deity of the temple.
+Li Nezha is depicted as a young boy, holding a golden scroll in his left hand and a golden spear in his right hand, standing on a Wind-and-Fire Wheel, symbolizing his impressive powers and authority.
+According to legend, Nezha's agility while riding the Wind-and-Fire Wheel makes him a guardian deity for many professional drivers, such as truck drivers, taxi drivers, and tour bus drivers, who often place a small statue of Nezha in their vehicles to pray for safe and smooth journeys.
+The Double Ninth Festival is the birthday of San Tai Zi Nezha, and the local people traditionally visit Deyang Temple to pay their respects to the Prince before this festival, making it a lively occasion!
+The temple also hosts occasional temple fair events, and visitors wishing to pray for safe travels are encouraged to sincerely offer incense to San Tai Zi for blessings!